 A targeted e-fuel reward can be coupled to a number of architectures and parameters—both the low levy ($30-$120 per tCO2e) and high levy ($150-$300 per tCO2e) scenarios could deliver this type of reward from the revenue each generates.
 However, the low levy scenario’s total revenues are close to the aggregate level of subsidies (if ringfenced only for e-fuels) needed in 2030.
 This undermines confidence that a low levy will create a sustained promotion of the energy transition and raises the risk of competition between the energy transition and the policy’s ability to contribute to a just and equitable transition (another area of revenue use under discussion at the IMO).
 A high levy scenario would mitigate both of these risks.

 The levy and reward work together to close the competitiveness gap between e-fuels and other lower-cost compliance options (LNG, biofuels, CCS, etc.).
-A high levy price reduces the magnitude of the reward rate needed—our findings show that $28 per GJ is required as the reward rate in this scenario in 2027, compared to $36 per GJ in the low levy price scenario.
+A high levy price reduces the magnitude of the reward rate needed—the findings show that $28 per GJ is required as the reward rate in this scenario in 2027, compared to $36 per GJ in the low levy price scenario.

 Both of these reward rates are higher than those used in IMO’s CIA Task 2 modelling, which helps to explain why those outputs signaled low take-up of e-fuels in the early years of the transition, even in the high levy scenario.